 It’s difficult to talk about the Virgin Mary.
-On the extremes, Protestants contend that reverencing her borders on polytheism while Catholics take offense at any slight (as if somebody said something bad about your mom).
+On the extremes, some Protestants contend that reverencing her borders on polytheism while some Catholics take offense at any slight (as if somebody said something bad about your mom).

 It is my opinion, from Scripture, that Mary was a virgin until after the birth of Jesus (Matthew 1:25) and that when the Gospels talk about Jesus’ brothers, they mean just that (John 7:3).
-I think that Mary was fallible, just like the rest of us and needed salvation through her Son, just as we do.
-I think of the time that she and her other sons came to take Jesus away because they thought he was “out of his mind” (Mark 3:20-34).
-It is also seems that she jumped the gun with her request for him to do something about the wine shortage at the wedding feast in Cana of Galilee.
-Jesus told Mary that his “hour has not yet come” (John 2:1-12).
-God the Father must have told Jesus to go ahead and change the water into wine moments later, honoring her request.
+I think that Mary was fallible, just like the rest of us, and needed salvation through her Son just as we do.
+Recall the story about when she and her other sons came to take Jesus away because they thought He was “out of his mind” (Mark 3:20-34).
+It is also seems that she jumped the gun with her request of Jesus to do something about the wine shortage at the wedding feast in Cana of Galilee.
+Jesus told Mary that His “Hour has not yet come” (John 2:1-12).
+Moments later, however, Jesus does change the water into wine.
+My conclusion: God the Father must have then told Jesus to go ahead and perform the miracle, honoring her request.

 Mary was blessed and graced like no other in history (Luke 1).
-Most Protestants pay too little attention to Mary as a model of faith, obedience, and perseverance compared to Jesus’ other male disciples.
+I think that most Protestants pay too little attention to Mary as a model of faith, obedience, and perseverance compared to Jesus’ other male disciples.
 The Orthodox Church has a slightly different perspective on Mary than the Catholic Church.
+There is no Immaculate Conception of Mary in Orthodoxy—the belief that Mary was born without the stain of Original Sin.
 In Orthodox iconography, Mary is never pictured without Jesus.
 I think that’s healthier.
-Mary must always point to Jesus as Lord and Savior.
-Thus, the sightings of the Virgin Mary, alone, at Lourdes, Fatima, Guadalupe, and Medjugorje present me with some problems.
+Mary was born like the rest of us and must always point to Jesus as her own Savior and Lord.
+Thus, the sightings of the Virgin Mary—alone—at places such as Lourdes, Fatima, Guadalupe, and Medjugorje present me with some problems.